| Properly fitting your bicycle to your individual body type is crucial

 from their normal placement but you should be able to do this with an easy,

+comfortable movement requiring no special gymnastics.
 Check to make sure that you can ride comfortably with your hands on the brake-lever

 housings while in the up position as well.
 If your bike is not equipped with

+rubber brake hoods, you might try adding them if you like that hand position.
 If you find you need to change the position of your brake levers you will

 have to disconnect the brake, unwrap a portion of the handlebar tape, loosen